Available in VPC

 spec:

-- Properly creates master and worker Pods based on the written container specifications.
+- It creates Master and Worker Pods as appropriate based on the container specification you define.

-- Automatically sets environment variables generally required for PyTorch distributed training, such as WORLD_SIZE, RANK, and MASTER_ADDR.
+- It automatically sets environment variables commonly required for PyTorch distributed training, such as WORLD_SIZE, RANK, and MASTER_ADDR.

-- Automatically creates K8s Service to enable Pods used for training to communicate each other.
-You can access the Master with a name of
+- It automatically creates a K8s Service to facilitate communication between training Pods.
+You can access the Master as

-spec.elasticPolicy- Settings related to torchrun.
-The settings specified here are injected into environment variables.
-For more information, see Use Elastic Policy.spec.runPolicy- You can specify parameters related to running and post-processing a PyTorchJob.
-For more information, see Use Run Policy.spec.pytorchReplicaSpecs.Worker- Settings for the Worker Pod that performs distributed training.
+spec.elasticPolicy- Configures torchrun-related settings.
+Settings specified here are injected as environment variables.
+For details, see Use Elastic Policy.spec.runPolicy- Specifies parameters for PyTorchJob execution and post-completion handling.
+For details, see Use Run Policy.spec.pytorchReplicaSpecs.Worker- Configures the Worker Pod that performs distributed training.

 # pytorchjob.yaml